Confinement in the tricritical Ising model: Conclusions

 \section{Conclusions}

-In this paper we have analysed the pattern of mesonic bound states which come from the confinement of the different kinks present in various phases of the tricritical Ising model.
-Particularly interesting is the possibility to determine beyond the usual range of validity of the semi-classical approximation the mass of the mesonic states when the tricritical point action is subjected to both the thermal and the sub-leading magnetisation perturbations, each of them individually integrable.
+In this paper we have analysed the pattern of mesonic bound states which come from the confinement of the different kinks present in various perturbations of the tricritical Ising model.
+This model presents several novel aspects compared to previously studied cases such as perturbations of the critical Ising and Potts models.
+One of them is the presence of vacuum degeneracy which is not related to spontaneous symmetry breaking, leading to an asymmetric vacuum structure.
+As a result, the confinement dynamics resulting from perturbing the $\mathcal{A}_3$ endpoint depends on the sign of the perturbing (thermal) coupling.
+In addition, in contrast to confinement resulting from explicit symmetry breaking fields, the resulting perturbation smoothly interpolates to another endpoint ($E_7$) with (symmetry breaking) degenerate vacua.
+Another interesting feature of the confinement dynamics induced by the thermal perturbation of the $\mathcal{A}_3$ end point is that the validity of semi-classical approximation extends well beyond weak coupling, and eventually describes the spectrum very well even close to the other ($E_7$) endpoint, for which we have no compelling theoretical explanation at present.
+Furthermore, the $E_7$ endpoint admits excited kinks, for which we derived the appropriate semi-classical quantisation conditions, which were verified to describe the spectrum; however, these predictions had a more restricted range of validity, which can be understood by the larger contribution of inelastic channels to the kink-kink scattering.
 Since the interaction which induces the confinement of the kinks breaks the integrability of the original model, the mesonic excitations with mass above the appropriate kinematic threshold are expected to have a finite lifetime.
 However, for the case of confinement in the Ising model it was argued that even excitations above the threshold could have anomalously long lifetimes \cite{2005PhRvL..95y0601R,2019PhRvL.122m0603J,2019PhRvB..99s5108R}.
 In view of these results, the issue of the decay widths of the mesonic excitations in the tricritical Ising model is an interesting question left open for future investigations.